Jopp-gh/Obsidian-Dune84/README.md

 - #phone: new **find-and-replace** dialog
 - #phone: bigger buttons, more space on screen
-- #phone: remove **path and / or file name** from your note header - to rename, use the command palette instead
+- #phone: remove **path and / or file name** from the note header - to rename, use the command palette instead
 - #desktop: you can rename notes with right-click on your active tab, in your folder-tree (re-enable "Show note title" in **Style Settings** if you want your note title to be displayed)
 - #desktop: to display your **status bar**, hover over the bottom-right corner (re-enable in **Style Settings**, if desired)
 - #desktop Readable line width is supported (see "Spacing" in **Style Settings**)